-The Storytelling Framework
+The Saga Framework

 A communication framework for security professionals who want their work to be understood, remembered, and acted on.